Making DEI Obsolete: When DEI is the Solution and The Problem

 When DEI was first introduced into organizations in the 1960s, the focus centered on affirmative action and ensuring that gender and racial diversity were expanded from a compliance lens.

-Where it fell short in the ‘60s is similar to what we’re continuing to see today—DEI is still centered on theory, feeling, and short-term initiatives instead of long-term, sustainable business practices that can be felt throughout every part of an organization
+Where it fell short in the ‘60s is similar to what we’re continuing to see today—DEI that is still centered on theory, feeling, and short-term policy movement instead of long-term sustainable practices that can be felt throughout every part of an organization.

-The DEI of old and today are still seen and positioned as initiatives, programs, or strategies rather than how to work daily.
+The DEI of old and today are still seen and positioned as initiatives, or “programs,” or strategies rather than the way to actually do work on a day-to-day basis.

-Or imagine if they “went through the motions” and had a date night every month and asked each other how their day was each day, even though they were profoundly disengaged and mistrusting?
+Or imagine if they “went through the motions” and had a date night every month, and asked each other how their day was each day, even though they were deeply disengaged and mistrusting?

-Over the years, especially since 2020, we’ve seen a desire to shift DEI from theory to action.
-This has led to many organizations launching DEI initiatives that changed a minor piece of the business temporarily (like a single compensation policy, a change in the mission statement, or a 5-year plan for equity in hiring practices) but never actually reached the core of the way that they were intended to.
+Over the years, and especially since 2020, we’ve witnessed a desire to shift DEI from theory into action.
+This has led to many organizations launching DEI initiatives that changed a minor piece of the business temporarily (like a single compensation policy, a change in mission statement, or a 5-year plan for equity in hiring practices), but never actually reached the core in the way that they were intended to.

 And in many cases, the sheer number of initiatives (that lead to no sustainable changes in outcomes) have led teams to feel more disillusioned and frustrated by DEI than encouraged and hopeful.